GuildWorks/titech-2023/docs/Adalo1/Adalo1-en.md

 - This is used to specify what to do when a specific component is clicked.
 - Example :
   - Transition to another screen.
-  - Registering, updating, and deleting data in the database
+  - Registering, updating, and deleting data in the database.
 ![bg 35% right](images/2021-10-19-23-12-42.png)

 ---
 ### Explanation of Adalo's functions
-Next, let's take a look at the features available in Adalo's admin panel
+Next, take a look at the features available in Adalo's admin panel.
 ![w:900px](images/dev-tool-of-chat-app.png)

 ---